-From the IRS Form 4180, titled “Report of Interview with Individual Relative to Trust Fund Recovery Penalty or Personal Liability for Excise Taxes,” is the IRS’s interview questionnaire for payroll tax cases where the Trust Fund Recovery Penalty may be applied.
+IRS Form 4180, titled “Report of Interview with Individual Relative to Trust Fund Recovery Penalty or Personal Liability for Excise Taxes,” is the IRS’s interview questionnaire for payroll tax cases where the Trust Fund Recovery Penalty may be applied.
 This form (the PDF may be viewed by clicking the image above) is used by the IRS as the road-map for an interview of a potentially “responsible person” when the IRS conducts a Trust Fund Recovery Penalty investigation under Section 6672 of the Internal Revenue Code.
 From 2012 version of the IRS Form 4180, the IRS’s responsible person interview questions can be anticipated.

 The IRS does not typically provide this form to taxpayers in advance of the interview, with the revenue agent or IRS revenue officer preferring to use the element of surprise to obtain what they, often mistakenly, believe will be more candid answers.
 However, answers to questions under the stress of an in-person interview with the IRS, without having time to adequately consider the exact meaning or purpose of the question, can often be incorrect or imprecise despite the best of intentions.
 For that reason, it is best practice to review an IRS Form 4180 before the IRS conducts a responsible person interview where payroll or employment taxes are at issue.
 Once the interview is over, the IRS agent or officer will ask the taxpayer to review and sign the form under penalty of perjury, often insisting it be done on the spot.